Sin and Crime

 Most English translations put the word "but" at the beginning of Exodus 21:23 to make it sound like a different principle from what precedes it, but there is no "but" in the original Hebrew.
 The verse refers to financial compensation.
 Using it to justify physical revenge is only possible if Moses' words are taken out of context.

 Jesus also dealt with this issue in the Sermon on the Mount.
 In his time, the "eye for and eye" principle was being used as an excuse for physical revenge.
 Jesus made a twofold response.
 First he reminded the people that the common understanding was different from what God had said.
-The popular meaning was a distortion of God's words to Moses (Mark 5:38).
+The popular meaning was a distortion of God's words to Moses (Matt 5:38).
 Secondly, Jesus raised the standard required for his disciples.
-He reminded them that the common saying that you should "love your neighbour and hate your enemy" was also twisting God's standards (Mark 5:43, Lev 19:18).
+He reminded them that the common saying that you should "love your neighbour and hate your enemy" was also twisting God's standards Matt 5:43, Lev 19:18).
 We must bless those who harm us.

 "An eye for an eye" is not a rule for personal behaviour, but a principle to be applied in a court of law.
 If someone gives me a black eye, I should not immediately hit him back, but should "turn the other cheek".
 However, if a person is assaulted and loses their eye, they are entitled to compensation for that loss.
 The court should use the principle of an "eye for an eye" to determine the amount of economic compensation that the violent person should pay to the person that injured them.
 A Christian might choose not to take the compensation, but sometimes they might need it to live on.